Code-Institute-Submissions/stroemlind-esart_JulyResub/README.md

 * Add the functionality for users to be able to delete their registered accounts.

 * Set up the "Forgot Password" on the login page, to make the application more user friendly.

+* Set up Stripe with webhooks to make the payment process more secure for the user.

 ## Technologies Used
 These are the following technologies and packages used to develop this project: